Yefeng0920/heterogeneity_guide/README.md

 ## Overview

-This is a repository containing the data and code for the illustration of the case studies from
+This is a repository containing the data and code for the illustration of the case study from

 >  Anonymized.
 A pluralistic framework for measuring, interpreting and stratifying heterogeneity in meta-analysis.
 2023.